-SECTION 16.
-Whenever there are two outstanding contestants in any class, the name of one of these contestants shall be placed in the upper half of the drawing bracket and the name of the other in the lower half.
-In case several seeded men are of equal ability, their seeded positions shall be determined by drawing.
+SECTION 18.
+Whenever there are two outstanding contestants in any class, it is recommended that the name of one of these contestants be placed in the upper half of the drawing bracket and the name of the other in the lower half.
+In case several seeded wrestlers are of equal ability, their seeded positions should be determined by drawing.

 If there is one outstanding wrestler in any class and also two others who are distinctly superior to the remainder in that class, those wrestlers should be seeded in different quarter brackets of the opposite half bracket from the outstanding wrestler.
-A seeded contestant shall have the same opportunity to draw for the byes as other contestants in his bracket.
+A seeded contestant should have the same opportunity to draw for the byes as other contestants in his bracket.